-To diagnose dementia, doctors first assess whether a person has an underlying treatable condition such as depression, abnormal thyroid function, normal pressure hydrocephalus, or vitamin B12 deficiency.
-Early diagnosis is important, as some causes for symptoms can be treated.
+To diagnose dementia, doctors first assess whether a person has an underlying treatable condition such as abnormal thyroid function, normal pressure hydrocephalus, or a vitamin deficiency that may relate to cognitive difficulties.
+Early detection of symptoms is important, as some causes can be treated.
 In many cases, the specific type of dementia a person has may not be confirmed until after the person has died and the brain is examined.

 A medical assessment for dementia generally includes:

 - Physical exam.
 Measuring blood pressure and other vital signs may help physicians detect conditions that might cause or occur with dementia.
-Such conditions may be treatable.
+Some conditions may be treatable.

 - Neurological tests.
-Assessing balance, sensory function, reflexes, vision, eye movements, and other functions helps identify conditions that may affect the diagnosis or are treatable with drugs.
+Assessing balance, sensory response, reflexes, and other cognitive functions helps identify conditions that may affect the diagnosis or are treatable with drugs.

 Tests Used to Diagnose Dementia